cloudmesh-book/book-latex-2018/cloud-technologies/incomming/abstract-jmp.md

 JMP
 ===

-JMP, commonly referred to as "Jump", is an enterprise level statistical analysis tool developed by SAS.
+JMP, commonly referred to as *Jump*, is an enterprise level statistical analysis tool developed by SAS.
 The JMP software package is designed to handle every data-involved stage from the initial acquisition of data to the final presentation of findings.
 JMP was first released in 1989 and